E-commerce

 Minimum order data

-Models: in-house warehouse, 3PL, dropshipping, and marketplaces
+Models: internal warehouse, 3PL, dropshipping and marketplaces

 3PL: you entrust inventory and operations to a specialist who charges a flat fee, per item, or per parcel.

 Dropshipping: the supplier ships directly; you do not physically handle the product.
-Less inventory, less control over lead times and packaging.
+Less stock, less control over lead times and packaging.

 Fulfilled by marketplace